jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ One of the key attributes of a value type is that instances are copied when assigned to variables, passed to methods, etc., unlike a reference type, where a reference to the existing instance is passed instead.

 ^ For example, this means that modifying a struct does not affect preexisting copies of that struct.
-We'll see why this is important shortly.
+We’ll see why this is important shortly.

 ---